Bitcoin’s Present (and Future) Role in the American Economy

 Bitcoin, a worldwide, decentralized cryptocurrency and digital payment system, grows in popularity and relevance by the day.
 Bitcoin remains the clear leader in the industry, but there are now hundreds of different types of virtual currencies.

 As proof of the rising popularity of virtual currencies, LendEDU recently discovered that virtual currency complaints are up 5,971 percent in 2017 as compared to last year.
-As the volume of virtual currency users has increased, so too has the volume of complaints.
+As the volume of users investing through some of the top bitcoin exchanges increases, so too has the volume of complaints.

 A new poll commissioned by LendEDU revealed some interesting trends regarding the present, and future, role of Bitcoin in the American economy.

 Most Americans Have Heard of Bitcoin, Especially Millennials

 Acting both as a screener question and as a gauge of Bitcoin's relevance, LendEDU asked 1,000 Americans the following: "Have you heard of Bitcoin?"

 The vast majority of Americans, 78.60 percent, have indeed heard of Bitcoin.
 Meanwhile, 21.40 percent of respondents have not heard of Bitcoin.

 Not surprisingly, younger Americans were more likely to have heard of Bitcoin as compared to their older counterparts.
 86.67 percent of respondents between the ages of 18 and 24 have heard of Bitcoin, while only 75.93 percent of respondents ages 55 and older have heard of Bitcoin.
 It was a consistent trend that as respondents got older, their likelihood of hearing about Bitcoin went down.